Provable Phase Retrieval with Mirror Descent: Numerical experiments

 \subsection{Phase diagrams and comparison with other algorithms}

-We now compare mirror descent with the Wirtinger flow \cite{Candes_WF_2015} and the Polyak subgradient method used in \cite{davis_nonsmooth_2020} (the latter can only be applied in the noiseless case) for phase recovery.
-These algorithms were initialized with spectral initialization.
-For mirror descent, we applied it both with spectral initialization and with random uniform initialization.
-For this, we report the results of an experiment designed to estimate the phase retrieval probability for each of the four compared algorithms as we vary $n$ and $m$.
-The results are depicted in Figure~\ref{Phase_transition_Gaussian} (resp.
-Figure~\ref{Phase_transition_CDP}) for the Gaussian case (resp. the CDP case).
-For each pair $(n,m)$, we generated $100$ instances and solved them with each algorithm.
-Each diagram shows the empirical probability (among the $100$ instances) that the corresponding algorithm successfully recovers the original vector up to a global sign change.
+\tcb{ \paragraph{Phase diagrams} We first report the results of an experiment designed to estimate the phase retrieval probability for mirror descent, as we vary $n$ and $m$.
+The results are depicted in Figure~\ref{Phase_transition_MD}.
+For each pair $(n,m)$, we generated $100$ random instances and solved them with mirror descent (denoted MD for short hereafter), both with spectral initialization and with random uniform initialization.
+Each diagram shows the empirical probability (among the $100$ random trials) that an algorithm successfully recovers the original vector up to a global sign change.
 We declared that a signal is recovered if the relative error \eqref{relative_error} is less than $10^{-5}$.
-The grayscale of each point in the diagrams reflects the observed probability of success, from $0\%$ (black) to $100\%$ (white).
+The grayscale of each point in the diagrams reflects the empirical probability of success, from $0\%$ (black) to $100\%$ (white).
 The solid curve marks the prediction of the phase transition edge.
-On the left panel of Figure~\ref{Phase_transition_Gaussian} and Figure~\ref{Phase_transition_CDP}, we also plot a profile of the phase diagram extracted at $n=128$.
+One clearly sees a phase transition phenomenon which is in agreement with the predicted sample complexity bound shown as a solid line.
+For Gaussian measurements, MD with uniform random initialization has a transition to success occurring at a higher threshold compared to the version of MD with spectral initialization.
+This is in agreement with our theoretical findings.
+On the other hand, for CDP measurements, MD with uniform random initialization shows comparable performance to the version with spectral initialization especially as the oversampling (number of masks) increases, confirming numerically that spectral initialization does not seem to be mandatory for MD with CDP measurements.